Alfa Romeo Alfetta: History

-The turbodiesel, a first on an Alfa Romeo's passenger car, was of 2.0 litres and produced 82 PS.
+The turbodiesel engine, a first on an Alfa Romeo's passenger car, displaced 2.0 litres and produced 82 PS.
 The Alfetta Turbo D was marketed mostly in Italy and in France, as well as a few other continental European markets with a favorable tax structure.

-In 1981 Alfa Romeo developed in collaboration with the University of Genoa a semi-experimental Alfetta version, fitted with a modular variable displacement engine and an electronic engine control unit.
-Called Alfetta CEM (Controllo Elettronico del Motore, or Electronic Engine Management), it was shown at the Frankfurt Motor Show.
-The 130 PS 2.0-litre modular engine featured fuel injection and ignition systems governed by an engine control unit, which could shut off two of four cylinders as needed in order to reduce fuel consumption.
+In 1981, Alfa Romeo developed a semi-experimental Alfetta model in collaboration with the University of Genoa, fitted with a modular variable displacement engine and an electronic engine control unit.
+This model was called the Alfetta CEM (Controllo Elettronico del Motore, or Electronic Engine Management), it was shown at the Frankfurt Motor Show.
+The 130 PS 2.0-litre modular engine featured fuel injection and ignition systems governed by an engine control unit, which could shut off two out of four cylinders as needed in order to reduce fuel consumption.
 An initial batch of ten examples were assigned to taxi drivers in Milan, to verify operation and performance in real-world situations.
-According to Alfa Romeo during these tests cylinder deactivation was found to reduce fuel consumption by 12% in comparison to a CEM fuel-injected engine without variable displacement, and almost by 25% in comparison to the regular production carburetted 2.0-litre.
-After the first trial, in 1983 a small series of 1000 examples was put on sale, offered to selected clients; 991 examples were produced.
+According to Alfa Romeo, during these tests cylinder deactivation was found to reduce fuel consumption by 12% in comparison to a CEM fuel-injected engine without variable displacement, and almost by 25% in comparison to the regular production carburetted 2.0-litre engines.
+In 1983 after the first trial, a small series of 1,000 examples was put on sale, offered to selected clients; 991 examples were ultimately produced.
 Despite this second experimental phase, the project development ended.

 Fuel injected, US-specification versions of the Alfetta were sold as limited editions in some European countries; one example was the 1981 Alfetta LI America for the Italian market, based on the North American Sport Sedan.

-In November 1981 the updated "Alfetta '82" range was launched, comprising 1.6, 1.8, 2.0 and 2.0 Turbo Diesel models.
+In November 1981, the updated "Alfetta '82" range was launched, comprising 1.6, 1.8, 2.0 and 2.0 Turbo Diesel models.
 All variants adopted the bodyshell and interior of the 2.0-litre models; standard equipment became richer.
-All Alfettas had black plastic rubbing strips, side sill mouldings, tail light surround and hubcaps; the 2000 sported a satin silver grille and a simulated mahogany steering wheel rim.
+All models in this range had black plastic rubbing strips, side sill mouldings, tail light surround and hubcaps; the 2000 sported a satin silver grille and a simulated mahogany steering wheel rim.